ngxs/store/docs/plugins/README.md

 # Plugins

-Next lets talk about plugins.
+Next let's talk about plugins.
 Similar to Redux's meta reducers, we have a plugins interface that allows you to build a global plugin for your state.

 All you have to do is provide a class to the NGXS_PLUGINS token.
 If your plugins has options associated with it, we suggest defining an injection token and then a forRoot method on your module

-Lets take a basic example of a logger:
+Let's take a basic example of a logger:

 ```TS
 import { Injectable, Inject, NgModule } from '@angular/core';